Project-MONAI/MONAI/CONTRIBUTING.md

 ##### Testing data
 Testing data such as images and binary files should not be placed in the source code repository.
-Please deploy them to a reliable file sharing location (the current preferred location is [https://github.com/Project-MONAI/MONAI-extra-test-data/releases](https://github.com/Project-MONAI/MONAI-extra-test-data/releases)).
+Please deploy them to a reliable file sharing location (the current preferred one is [https://github.com/Project-MONAI/MONAI-extra-test-data/releases](https://github.com/Project-MONAI/MONAI-extra-test-data/releases)).
-At testing time, the URL link within `tests/testing_data/data_config.json` are accessible via the tests APIs: `tests.utils.testing_data_config` and `tests.utils.download_url_or_skip_test`.
+At test time, the URLs within `tests/testing_data/data_config.json` are accessible via the APIs provided in `tests.utils`: `tests.utils.testing_data_config` and `tests.utils.download_url_or_skip_test`.

 _If it's not tested, it's broken_